MoroccoAI/2023-GenAI-Hackathon/SehhaTech/README.md

 <p align="center">
   <img src="overview.png" alt="System's Architecture">
 </p>

-Our project consists of 4 components:
+Our project comprises four key components:

-**- Speech to text:** assured by *wav2vec2-large-xlsr-moroccan* and *Whisper*.

-**- Translation:** assured by SeamlessM4T.
+### 1. Speech to Text

+Speech to text functionality is achieved through the collaboration of two models:

+- *wav2vec2-large-xlsr-moroccan*
+- *Whisper*

+### 2. Translation

+SeamlessM4T handles the translation aspect of our project.

+### 3. Text to Speech

+For text-to-speech, we utilized the capabilities of:

+- ElevenLabs
-**- Text to speech:** we used for that ElevenLabs and Google Cloud Speech API too.
+- Google Cloud Speech API

-**- The model:** or the heart of the system is composed from 2 parts: a VLM *Med-Flamingo* that answers questions with images and an LLM *OpenAI API or Meditron 7B* for the conversationalist aspect of our application.
+### 4. The Model

+The core of our system consists of two crucial parts:

+- **VLM (Visual Language Model):** *Med-Flamingo*
+  - Answers questions with images.

+- **LLM (Language Language Model):** *OpenAI API or Meditron 7B*
+  - Manages the conversationalist aspect of our application.

+### 5. Doctor's Recommendation

-**- Doctor's recommendation:** In this part, the steps below were followed:
+In this segment, the following steps were taken:

-  1. We used a kaggle [dataset](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?select=symptom_Description.csv ) about diseases, their symptoms, and precautions, processed it and then added to the dataset the profiles of recommended doctors (name, speciality, address, phone, etc).
-Due to the non availability of dat, those profiles were just generated.
-That final dataset is called Symptoms_Doctors_dataset.csv
+1. We processed a Kaggle [dataset](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset?select=symptom_Description.csv) on diseases, symptoms, and precautions.
+We added profiles of recommended doctors, generating the dataset *Symptoms_Doctors_dataset.csv*.

 2. The final dataset was embedded and stored in a vector database using *ChromaDB*.

-  3. When the patient click on **Precautions Recommended doctors/specialist** button, we retrieve the most suitable doctor profiles and precautions using a similarity search.
-This search is taken care of by *ChromaDB query method*.
+3. Clicking on the **Precautions Recommended Doctors/Specialists** button retrieves the most suitable doctor profiles and precautions using a similarity search via *ChromaDB query method*.

-  4. Insert the results of the search in the context of LLM, and then finally generate a complete response of precautions Recommended doctors.
+4. The search results are inserted into the context of the LLM, and a comprehensive response on precautions and recommended doctors is generated.

+### 6. Report Generation

-**- Report generation:** A report with a predefined format is generated.
+A report with a predefined format is automatically generated as part of our project's output.

 ## Notes: